Successful Maine Friends of Animals legislation / action for over 25 years protecting companion animals, particularly dogs

 2011: Sponsored successful legislation to provide greater response for first responders in protecting animals if the animal’s safety, health and well-being appears to be in danger, especially in the summer

-2013: Sponsored legislation to make post-conviction possession of animals a criminal offense to help deter repeat animal cruelty.
-Bill passed in the House and Senate, but vetoed by Governor Lepage.
-In 2018 after a change in the administration, MFOA re-introduced the bill and it was passed and signed into law giving prosecutors better tools and remedies to efficiently enforce violation of pet ownership limitations
+2013: Sponsored legislation to make post-conviction possession of animals a criminal offense to help deter repeat animal cruelty by giving prosecutors better tools and remedies to efficiently enforce violation of pet ownership limitations.
+The bill passed in the House and Senate, but was vetoed by then Governor Lepage.
+In 2018 after a change in the administration, MFOA re-introduced the bill in 2019 and it was passed and signed into law.

 2015: Sponsored (in partnership with Maine Citizens Against Puppy Mills) first-in-the-nation “anti-puppy mill” legislation with an accompanying media campaign, to ban the retail sales of dogs and cats in Maine pet shops that often acquire their puppies and kittens from terribly inhumane out-of-state mass breeding facilities.
-The bill passed the House and Senate, but was vetoed by Governor LePage
+The bill passed in the House and Senate, but was vetoed by then Governor LePage.
+MFOA re-introduced the bill in 2019 and it was passed into law.

-2018: Passed second-in-the-nation legislation known as “Franky’s Law,” which provides Maine courts and prosecutors another resource in handling more animal cruelty cases by utilizing volunteer law students and attorneys with an interest in animal law.
-MFOA developed an implementation plan and will organize the program’s operation
+2018: Sponored / passed second-in-the-nation legislation known as “Franky’s Law,” which provides Maine courts and prosecutors another resource in handling more animal cruelty cases by utilizing volunteer law students and attorneys with an interest in animal law.
+MFOA developed an implementation plan and will organize the program’s operation.

-2021 Passed pet custody legislation (5th in the nation).
-Bill provides judges with criteria in the consideration of the well-being of companion animals in determining custody in divorce proceedings.
+2021 Sponored / passed pet custody legislation (fifth-in-the-nation).
+Bill provides judges with criteria in the consideration of the well-being of companion animals in determining custody in contested divorce proceedings.

-2023: Passed second-in-the nation legislation addressing animals abandoned by tenants.
+2023: sponsored / passed second-in-the nation legislation addressing unattended animals abandoned by tenants.
 The statute allows landlords to require information from the tenant for an authorized person to remove and care for the animal in the case of death or disability.
 It also allows the landlord a process in removal and care of the animal.